noted-eip/protorepo/docs/account_service_documentation.md

 We use [ozzo-validation](https://pkg.go.dev/github.com/go-ozzo/ozzo-validation/v4) to ensure that the request content is valid

+The accounts is a dependency of the notes service as well and vice-versa here are some exemple:

+During account creation we are creating a personal workspace in the notes-service

+when deleting an account, we have to delete all its notes

 To add your own dependency you need to add an init function in ***server.go***, in

 ![Untitled](Account%20Service%20Technical%20Documentation%2084c37f322f0743f6a695bf139ed712f9/Untitled%201.png)